FLEXSteps of FLEX FLEX and Special Topics

 The goal of a company’s transformation to Agile should not be to follow a predefined, one-size-fits-all approach.
 It should be to improve the company’s business agility – that is, the ability to realize value quickly, sustainably, predictably and with high quality while always having the ability to pivot efficiently.

-FLEX is based on systems and Lean-thinking and is focused on 1) improving the identification of value to be realized by the organization, 2) improving how an organization realizes value for themselves and their customers and 3) creating a learning organization which continues its evolution.
+FLEX is a Lean-Agile operational model that is focused on 1) improving the identification of value to be realized by the organization, 2) improving how an organization realizes value for themselves and their customers and 3) creating a learning organization which continues its evolution.
 FLEX is not a set framework.
 Instead, it is a distillation of the knowledge of many leading experts in the Lean, Agile, and business management space for the past two decades.
 It continues to evolve as we continue to learn.

-FLEX solves the dilemma that people want (and need) to be given a concrete, proven method while recognizing no one single framework can work for everybody.
-By taking advantage of patterns of challenges and success, FLEX enables experienced transformation agents to create a tailored path for their organization to improve their business agility.
+Most companies need to achieve a business flow as shown in the picture below.
+Achieving this requires solving the dilemma that people want (and need) to be given a concrete, proven method while recognizing no one single framework Lean-Agile at Mid-Scale: FLEX EssentialsLean-Agile at Mid-Scale: FLEX EssentialsAgile Product Management: Essential Conceptscan work for everybody.
+FLEX takes advantage of patterns of challenges and success enabling experienced transformation agents to create a tailored path for their organization to improve their business agility.

 FLEX can be used for any size organization.
 We call it an ‘enterprise’ transformation because FLEX addresses issues from the beginning of the value stream through deployment.
 The value stream can be thought of as all of the steps that your work goes through from the initial concept until the value is realized.